Large Garlic Bulbs and Phosphorus

 Harvest when the bulbs are mature.
 Garlic bulbs are ready to harvest when the lower three leaves the plants start to yellow and fall over.
 Carefully dig the bulbs out of the ground (use a garden fork) and cure them in a cool, dry place for a few weeks before storing them.

-Why is a Soil Test Important?
+Where to Get a Soil Test

 Joe the Grizzly and the Great Phosphorus Revelation